-Installing a Nest thermostat is one of the most convenient ways to perfect the day-to-day schedule of your HVAC system.
-This smart thermostat can recognize your preferences and automatically make improvements.
-But as you can expect, it won’t work properly or at all if you see an error code show up.
-The exact error code offers useful information about the root of the problem, something a trained technician can use to provide solutions that much faster.
+Operating a Nest thermostat is one of the best ways to perfect the everyday schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you may expect, it won’t work properly or at all if you see an error code show up.
+The precise error code supplies useful information about the underlying problem, something a professional technician can use to provide solutions that much sooner.

-Let’s consider seven of the most likely error codes you might discover on your Nest thermostat.
-We’ll review the basics of each error code on top of how you can address it and the projected cost to do so.
-Keep in mind that while the investment will ultimately hinge on the exact Nest model, you can count on paying around $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific parts needed to finish repairs.
+Here are seven of the most frequent error codes you might encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you might fix it and the estimated cost to do so.
+Remember that while the price will ultimately depend on the exact Nest model, you can count on paying about $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific hardware needed to complete repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the issue is resolved.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is detached from the system.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the problem is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in your home’s electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician should inspect electrical connections and wiring until they uncover the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have occurred further along in the electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A trained technician will inspect electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

 Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and slowly inspect each wire, seeing to it that they are fully inserted into the connector with the proper amount of uncovered copper.
-After they locate the damaged connector, it can be replaced for a new one.
+They’ll detach the power and gradually look at each wire, making sure they are fully inserted into the connector with the proper amount of uncovered copper.
+When they find the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
-In the event the breakers are on, you can examine a handful of other places before consulting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
+In the event the breakers are on, you can search a couple of other places before contacting a professional technician.

-Since this error can consume your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re working with.
-You can separate the thermostat from its base and supply power through a USB cable.
-If it reveals error code 195, you can continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t detect anything wrong with these components, it will probably be best to call a pro.
+As this error can deplete your thermostat’s battery, the first step might be restoring enough power to determine if this specific error code is what you’re working with.
+You can separate the thermostat from its base and provide power with a USB cable.
+If it reveals error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
+Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
 More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
-This may stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
-The technician can carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+This can stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+The technician needs to meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still keep you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining adequate power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+While this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you need a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 show up.
+Due to installation of a Nest Power Connector, you may notice error code E297 show up.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is sent inside the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off straightaway.
-You can then get in touch with a professional technician with the proper experience identifying and fixing electrical malfunctions.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If too much power is transported inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off as soon as you can.
+You can then get a hold of a professional technician with the necessary experience diagnosing and resolving electrical malfunctions.

 e73 – Critical

-This will sometimes be as simple as the breaker being turned off, but it can also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s a good idea to speak with a local professional.
+This could be as easy as the breaker being switched off, but it can also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s time to get in touch with a local professional.